axelpale/yamdog/api.md

 - *mod*
   - *earmark*
-    - a string, the earmark signature, for example the module name.
-Comment blocks that begin with this signature will be included.
+    - a string, the earmark prefix, for example `@`.
+Comment blocks that begin with this prefix will be included.
+  - *names*
-    - OR an array of strings, to specify multiple valid earmarks.
+    - an array of strings, to specify valid names.
+The comment block that has a name that begins with one of the names in the array, will be included.
-    - OR an object of strings, to specify multiple valid earmarks as keys and their extended full names as values.
+    - an object of strings, to specify multiple valid names as keys and their extended full names as values.
   - *path*
     - string, absolute directory or file path to the module